yurimuniz7/FIFA-20-players-analysis-and-predictions/README.md

 **Packages**: numpy, scipy, pandas, scikit-learn, matplotlib, seaborn, xgboost, pickle, requests, flask, json

 **Resources**: All references used in this project can be found inside the jupyter notebooks as hyperlinks.

+If you have any problems trying to visualize the jupyter notebooks, try copying the URL into this website: https://nbviewer.jupyter.org/.